88""Yb 888888 db 8888b. Yb dP 888888 dP"Yb 888888 888888 .dP"Y8 888888

 Go back ⮐

-My QA journey has roots in usability testing and UX research projects.
+My journey began in usability testing and UX research, which gave me a

-From there, I got into manual testing, learned a bit about JavaScript at
+into manual testing, learned a bit about JavaScript at another job, and

 In three of my four QA roles, I was the first and only QA hire at small

-companies, so it was just me and a few developers, making for a really
+companies, so it was just me, a few developers, and a product manager,

-tight-knit team.
-In my other role, I worked with a team of five QA
+requirements from stakeholders.
+In my other role, I worked with a team

-and assessing not just functionality but the overall user experience.
+and assess not just functionality but the overall user experience.

 Often, I find areas where the code meets the technical specifications,